phistep/mdbl0g/README.md

 ## Installation

 ### Requirements
-You need at least PHP version `5.1.0` and optionally Apache `mod_rewrite` for Pretty URLs.
+You need at least PHP version `5.1.0`, Apache `mod_auth_basic` for HTTP Basic Auth (Admin Interface) and optionally Apache `mod_rewrite` for Pretty URLs.
 You don't need any sort of database, because `mdbl0g` is a file based blog engine.
+Or any other web server that uses Apache configuration files and implements `mod_auth_basic` and `mod_rewrite`.

+If you have no clue what all this means -- it will probably work ;) Just give it a shot!

 ### Installation process
 [Download](https://github.com/Ps0ke/mdbl0g/zipball/master) the `mdbl0g` files from GitHub and upload them to your server.
 You can also check out the repository with `git` which makes updating easier: